abarciauskas-bgse/abarciauskas-bgse.github.io/_posts/2018-08-19-ifsc-countries.markdown

 externalLink: false
 ---

-When not climbing or computing, I enjoy watching [IFSC (International Federation of Sports Climbing)](http://www.ifsc-climbing.org/) World Cup Competitions.
+I love climbing and coding - but sometimes I take breaks.
+During breaks, I enjoy watching [IFSC (International Federation of Sports Climbing)](http://www.ifsc-climbing.org/) World Cup Competitions.

-These days, the Japanese team dominates IFSC bouldering competitions.
-It is not uncommon for half the bouldering field to be Japanese.
+These days, Japan is dominating IFSC bouldering competitions.
+It is common for half the bouldering field to be Japanese.

-I wanted to know if this single-nation dominance was a new phenomenom.
-I "gathered" some data from the IFSC website and found 12 Japanese competitors made the semifinals in 2007, compared with 69 in 2017.
+I wanted to know if this dominance was new so I "gathered" some data from the IFSC website.
+I found Japan's dominance is new: there were **12 Japanese competitors in the semifinals in 2007, compared with 69 in 2017**.

 Of course, space in the semifinals is limited.
 The number of French competitors making the semifinals during the same period has declined from 75 in 2007 to 23 in 2017.